maelfabien/maelfabien.github.io/index.md

     - /about.html
 ---

-<p style="font-size:0.5em">Current status: Data Scientist intern in Paris until November 2019.</p>
+<p style="font-size:0.5em">Current status: Freelance Data Scientist in Senegal.</p>

 My name is Maël.
 Welcome to my data science blog.
 I currently live in Paris, France, but most of my family is in Switzerland (Geneva, Lausanne, Zurich).
 Needless to say, I spend my life on the train between those places.

-I enjoy to travel a lot and have planned a 4 months world tour at the end of 2019 (South East Asia, New Zealand, Tahiti, South America) with my girlfriend.
+I enjoy to travel a lot and have planned a 3 months travel at the end of 2019 (South East Asia, New Zealand, Tahiti, Chile) with my girlfriend.
 I’ll post some pictures on this blog later on.
 Outside of Data Science, my interests are:
 - Sports: Hiking in Switzerland, running on the beach in Britanny, practicing Fitness/Crossfit.
 I used to play volleyball and have been Swiss national champion in Junior.
 I also used to (and still do sometimes) practice javelin.
 I won several times the Javelin Championship in Rhône-Alpes region in Junior (± 50 meters).
 - Animals: I have been vegetarian for close to 4 years, love animals and support some associations.
 - Reading/Learning: I spend most of my free time trying to learn stuffs.
 I try to do 1 online course per month, although I don't always manage to do so.